benaryorg/benaryorg.github.io/posts/programming/getting_started.md

 Examples of bootloaders include:

+- Linux
 	- LiLo
 	- Grub
-- Windows Bootloader
 	- syslinux
+- Windows
+	- ntldr
+	- bootmgr

 This second bootloader often is large enough to know how to properly read other data than just "the first 512 byte" meaning it can already read data from the